Trello vs. Monday.com: A feature-by-feature comparison

 5. Customization

-The Only customization that Trello can offer you is to customize card details and user interface.
-That too with pretty basic customization options.
+The Only customization Trello can offer is to customize card details and user interface.
+That, too, has pretty basic customization options.

-Monday.com has a stronger customization game than Trello.
-Users can customize the platform for any workflow, be it project management, marketing, human resources, and more.
+Monday.com has a more vital customization game than Trello.
+Users can customize the platform for workflow, project management, marketing, human resources, and more.
 Also, teams can tailor the dashboard and report with its simple drag-and-drop widgets to fit their user-specific needs.

 6. Learning curve

 When it comes to ease, Trello outshines monday.com.
 The platform’s simple user interface and intuitive board-based approach offer no minimal learning curve to its users.
-Despite the simplicity, the tool is not recommended for complex projects, due to the increasing number of cards and boards.
+Despite its simplicity, the tool is not recommended for complex projects due to the increasing number of cards and boards.

 7. File management

 Trello falls short in its capabilities when it comes to file management.
 It doesn’t have any central repository for file storage.
-While no doubt you can attach files to the cards, you are in serious trouble if you forget the actual name.
-Because Trello doesn’t offer file search functionality within the cards, making browsing difficult.
+While you can undoubtedly attach files to the cards, you are in serious trouble if you forget the actual name.
+Browsing is difficult because Trello doesn’t offer file search functionality within the cards.

 monday.com takes the lead here with its centralized document library.
 This eliminates the need to go through various cards by consolidating everything in one space.
-With its File gallery view, you can not only see all your files but even upload your assets directly from there.
+With its File gallery view, you can see all your files and even upload your assets directly from there.

 8. Reporting

 Alternatively, Monday.com is highly valued by data-driven teams.
 Its highly customizable dashboard collects information from all the dashboards to enhance visibility.
-Apart from that, you get charts, workload reports, project overviews, pivot boards, and performance insights for improved transparency.
+You also get charts, workload reports, project overviews, pivot boards, and performance insights for improved transparency.

 10. Time tracking